[Soma City, Fukushima Prefecture] A brave festival where cavalry warriors compete. “Soma Nomaoi” has a history of over 1000 years

 Soma Nakamura Shrine

-It all began when the Soma clan, who had been based at Odaka Castle, moved the castle to Soma Nakamura in 1611, and the Myoken Shrine, which had been enshrined within Odaka Castle, was also moved to Soma Nakamura Castle.
+It all began when the Soma clan, who were based in Odaka Castle, moved their castle to Soma-Nakamura in 1611 and Myoken Shrine, which had been enshrined within Odaka Castle, was also moved to Soma-Nakamura Castle

-Not only has it been revered as the guardian deity of the Soma family for generations, but it also stands on the west side of the Nakamura Castle ruins as the general guardian of the Soma region.
+Not only has it been revered as the guardian deity of the Soma family for generations, but it also stands to the west of the Nakamura Castle ruins as the main guardian deity of the Soma region

 INFORMATION